bqi343/cp-notebook/README.md

 In competitive programming contests, one must solve well-defined problems by writing computer programs under specified constraints ([Wikipedia](https://en.wikipedia.org/wiki/Competitive_programming)).
 Typically, the most popular language is C++, followed by Java and Python.

-## Contributing
+## Notes

+I am currently not updating the following pages:

+ * README's for most implementations
+ * tables and solutions for non-platinum USACO contests

-Contributions or feedback are much appreciated.
-Please email me at *bqi343@gmail.com* or submit a pull request.
+If you would like to contribute or provide feedback, please email me at *bqi343@gmail.com* or submit a pull request.

-I am no longer maintaining most of the pages which correspond to levels below USACO Platinum.
-It would be especially helpful if someone could update the tables for USACO Silver / Gold.

 ## Getting Started